Agreements, Terms & Conditions

 Upon launching an Exam, Candidates will be presented with an Exam console, which is composed of three sections:

-- Help Center Panel (left) – houses a chat box to allow communication with the Proctor and buttons to Show Exam Rules or to End the Exam
+- Help Center Panel (left) – houses a chat box to allow communication with the Proctor and buttons to Show Testing Rules or to End the Exam

 - Content Panel (center) – contains Exam objectives (the exam questions, tasks, etc.), which are broken down into Sections; displays the countdown timer for the Exam at the top; and provides a navigation menu tool to jump between Exam sections.
 Please note: there is a 20-second delay before Candidate can navigate to a new Exam objective.